labstructbioinf/pLM-BLAST/README.md

 # Changelog

-* 26/09/2023 Improved embedding extraction script, calculations can now be resumed if interrupted, see databases section for more info.
-* 26/09/2023 Improved adaptive batching strategy for `-bs 0` option, batch size is now divisible by 4 for better performance, and `-res_per_batch` options have been added.
-* 9/10/2023 added support for `hdf5` files for embedding generation, soon we will add support for the `run_plmblast.py` script.
-* 9/10/2023 added multi-processing feature to embedding generation, `-nproc X` options will now spawn `X` independent processes.
-* 27/10/2023 added `examples` directory with end-to-end usages
-* 26/11/2023 added parallelism to cosine prescreening - which gives a huge performance boost, especially for multiple query sequences
-* 05/12/2023 added signal enhancement "*Embedding-based alignment: combining protein language models and alignment approaches to detect structural similarities in the twilight-zone*": https://www.biorxiv.org/content/10.1101/2022.12.13.520313v2
-* 22/02/2024 improved RAM consumption in the prescreening process - additionally whole procedure will be faster now
-* 23/04/2024 added support for transformers `AutoModel`
+* 1/11/2024 added `pyproject.toml` installation
+* 01/10/2024 added support for `npy` databases which are numpy memory map files, resulting databases are 10%-20% smaller and more friendly to hard drives.
+For more details see: https://numpy.org/doc/stable/reference/generated/numpy.memmap.html
+* 30/07/2024 added `--only-scan` flag to `plmblast.py` now script can be run only pre-screening.
+Improved pre-screening parameter control
 * 11/06/2024 improved speed and memory efficiency for long `plmblast.py` runs.
 Intermediate results are now stored on disk not RAM.
-* 30/07/2024 added `--only-scan` flag to `plmblast.py` now script can be run only pre-screening.
-Improved pre-screening parameter control
+* 23/04/2024 added support for transformers `AutoModel`
+* 22/02/2024 improved RAM consumption in the prescreening process - additionally whole procedure will be faster now
+* 05/12/2023 added signal enhancement "*Embedding-based alignment: combining protein language models and alignment approaches to detect structural similarities in the twilight-zone*": https://www.biorxiv.org/content/10.1101/2022.12.13.520313v2
+* 26/11/2023 added parallelism to cosine prescreening - which gives a huge performance boost, especially for multiple query sequences
+* 27/10/2023 added `examples` directory with end-to-end usages
+* 9/10/2023 added multi-processing feature to embedding generation, `-nproc X` options will now spawn `X` independent processes.
+* 9/10/2023 added support for `hdf5` files for embedding generation, soon we will add support for the `run_plmblast.py` script.
+* 26/09/2023 Improved adaptive batching strategy for `-bs 0` option, batch size is now divisible by 4 for better performance, and `-res_per_batch` options have been added.
+* 26/09/2023 Improved embedding extraction script, calculations can now be resumed if interrupted, see databases section for more info.